 Important: The intention of this post is not to discuss the usage of LSA protection version Credential Guard.
 Only to provide guidance with the technical implementation of enabling additional LSA protection.
 Besides that, I would always say that both technologies are complimentary to each other.
 For a good read have a look at this article.

-Note: This new configuration option is introduced with the new policy definitions for Windows 11 version 22H2 and is available for Windows 10 version 1903 and later.
+Note: This new configuration option is introduced with the new policy definitions for Windows 11 version 22H2.
 No more manual registry keys required.
+In the future this might also come to earlier versions of Windows.

 Introducing the Local Security Authority configuration options